Primer & Oligo Design Answers After Choosing a Calculator

 | Cross-dimers | > -6 kcal/mol | < -8 kcal/mol | Primer-dimer artifacts on gel |

-Check your sequences with our Secondary Structure Predictor.
+Check your sequences with the Secondary Structure Predictor.
 For a detailed tutorial, see How to Detect and Fix Secondary Structures.

 ▶ Check your sequence